vollborn/auto-dvd/README.md

 ```
 diskAutodetect=true
 ```
-The will detect new inserted disks once the script copied the previous disk.
+This will detect new inserted disks once the script copied the previous disk.
+If set to *false*, you need to manual confirm that another disk got inserted.
 This is only supported if *unmountAfterReading* is set to *true*.

 #### titleMinlength
 ```